Eclipsess/Writing-Collection/README.md

 - 可以说，强调值得注意的是: It's worth noting that
 - 归结于: be unified in the framework of
 - 用: take advantage of; make use of; get the most out of; capitalize on, use sth to your advantage, make full use of, exploit, utilize, use, enjoy sth fully, enjoy sth to the full, turn sth to profit, turn sth to use.
-- 结果: promising results; enable great improvement;
+- 结果: promising results; enable great improvement; causes non-negligible degradation in xx(BER); yield error-correction performance close to that of SPA decoding; bring the performace of BP closer to xx;
--
+- which is: is equivalent to xx.